Achilles Tendon Problems (cont.)

 Symptoms of an Achilles tendon rupture may include:

-Achilles tendinopathy starts with repeated small tears in the tendon, causing no obvious symptoms or mild to severe pain during movement.
+Achilles tendinopathy starts with repeated small tears in the tendon.
+These tears may cause no obvious symptoms.
+Or they may cause mild to severe pain during movement.
 As the tearing continues, the leg may weaken and the tendon pain may become constant.
-Abnormal growths (nodules) may develop in the tendon.
-And it may thicken.
+Abnormal growths (nodules) may form in the tendon, and it may thicken.

 Without rest and treatment of Achilles tendinopathy, you may develop long-lasting (chronic) pain.